AntonLapshin/proxy-observable/README.md

 soldier.inventory.proxy().on("coins", callback);

-soldier.inventory.coins.coins = 999; // callback will not be called
+soldier.inventory.coins = 999; // callback will not be called
-soldier.inventory.coins.proxy().coins = 999; // callback will be called
+soldier.inventory.proxy().coins = 999; // callback will be called

 soldier.inventory.proxy().off(callback);
 ```